Resource Development

 Torres Health’s mascot Malu with a selection of TIS resources

 Developing program resources and health promotion collateral is an important part of the Tackling Indigenous Smoking (TIS) work.
 Working with the community to co-design and co-create locally relevant resources is recognised as the best way to ensure resources are effective.
 This is because resources that are developed with the community are more likely to reflect community experiences, priorities and values.
 This in turn makes them more relatable, believable, and persuasive.
 Resources co-designed with the community are also evidence-based because they preference local Aboriginal and Torres Strait Islander knowledge and voices.
+This webinar from The Matilda Centre describes the co-design of vaping resources for Aboriginal and Torres Strait Islander youth.

 Building resources with community input is also a good way to increase community engagement with the program.
 This also empowers the community, giving them ownership of the program and its resources.
 As the World Health Organization explains, this builds community capacity for change, and supports them to take back control over their the health decisions that affect their lives.
 Finally, when resource development involves the community, it also becomes another opportunity to share knowledge and information about smoking and vaping and pathways to quitting.
 This knowledge sharing should be a two-way process.
 As well as sharing information about the benefits of being smoke and vape free, co-design workshops provide an opportunity to learn more about local experiences and identify program ambassadors.